feradjs/ferad/README.md

 [![Gitter chat][gitter-image]][gitter-url]

 ## About
-Ferad takes care of managing configuration.
-Ferad makes easy to reuse, distribute, compose gulp tasks and projects.
+Ferad makes Gulp tasks reusable by separating functionality from configuration.
 Ferad treats configuration as first-class citizen.
+It provides powerful declarative configuration syntax.

 ## Features
 * Ferad tasks accept options.
-* Ferad uses declarative task configuration syntax with powerful options handling.
+* Option buckets are composable.
+* Option bucket can be applied to multiple tasks and commands.
+* Declarative commands definition.

 ## Documentation
 * [How to use Ferad](https://npmjs.org/package/ferad-cli)